 Since its founding in 1923, Komori has specialized in the manufacture of printing machinery and thus contributed to the advancement of the printing industry, which plays a key role in social and cultural development.
 In the course of these endeavors, we have been striving to continuously deliver Kando-customer satisfaction beyond expectations-in line with our management philosophy.
 With corporate changes every 30 years in our history, we have been contributing to the world's printing culture, while supporting the development of the Japanese economy through the advancement of printing technology.
 From the Company's founding until World War II, we supported the Japanese economy at its beginning stage through the mechanization of printing.
-Subsequently, from the end of World War II to the present, the printing, colorization, and overseas business expansion.
-As we move forward toward the next 30 years (2010-2040), we
+Subsequently, from the end of World War II to the present, the Company has played a key role in the global economy and the global printing market through the automation of printing, colorization, and overseas business expansion.
+As we move forward toward the next 30 years (2010-2040), we aim to provide customers all over the world with products and services full of inspiring experiences beyond their expectations.
+To this end, we are determined to make strenuous efforts to realize Kando beyond expectations through customer-driven creative activities.